SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-is-my-xna-game-dead-yet.markdown

-        The important line there is the last one.&nbsp; The Phone state list is just a dictionary collection like any other, using a Key value to identify the state data you are storing, this is paired with the actual state you want to store.
+        The important line there is the last one.
+The Phone state list is just a dictionary collection like any other, using a Key value to identify the state data you are storing, this is paired with the actual state you want to store.